bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 |h2| A Tensor by Any Other Name |h2e|

-For newcomers to ML, the term "tensor" has to be one of the top ten confusing terms in ML.
+For newcomers to ML, the term "tensor" has to be one of the top ten confusing terms.
 Not only because the term is new, but also because it's used ambiguously with other branches of mathematics and physics!
-In ML, it's often colloquially used interchangeably with a multidimensional array.
+In ML, it's colloquially used interchangeably with a multidimensional array.
 That's what people usually mean when they talk about "tensors" in the context of things like TensorFlow.
 However, tensors as multidimensional arrays is just one very narrow "view" of a tensor, tensors (mathematically speaking) are much